0b01010100/0b01010100/README.md

 ## About Me

 I'm a 17 year old passionate about Low-Level Programming and Game Development.
 My expertises includes BASH, C++, C, C#, JSON, and CMake.
 I have formal education in C++, C#, and Python.
-I'm always working on a project, so feel free to look around!
+I'm always working on a project and learning something new, so feel free to look around!

 ## My Experience